Allergy Testing

 The Acetylcholine Receptor Binding Antibody (AChR) test is a blood test used to detect antibodies targeting acetylcholine receptors, crucial for muscle movement.
 In autoimmune disorder myasthenia gravis, the body produces antibodies that attack these receptors, causing muscle weakness and fatigue.
 The AChR test measures the levels of these antibodies, aiding in the diagnosis of myasthenia gravis.
 However, it is used in conjunction with other clinical assessments like a physical exam and other tests.
 Treatment may involve medications or surgery.
 If experiencing muscle weakness and fatigue, especially worsening with activity, consulting a healthcare provider for evaluation and potential AChR testing is crucial.

-$319.00
+from $319.00

 Visit Lab

-$319.00Visit Lab
+from $319.00Visit Lab

 ANA Blood Test (Antinuclear Antibodies)